EldonGabriel/eldongabriel.github.io/_posts/2026-04-16-report-bios-uefi-system-boot-architecture.md

 **Key Actions & Observations**

 **Firmware Execution:**
-- **Basic Input Output System:** Identified as older firmware that starts the computer and performs basic hardware initialization.
+- **BIOS:** Identified as older firmware that starts the computer and performs basic hardware initialization.
-- **Unified Extensible Firmware Interface:** Identified as modern firmware that supports faster startup, larger storage drives, and stronger security features.
+- **UEFI:** Identified as modern firmware that supports faster startup, larger storage drives, and stronger security features.

-**Hardware Validation (Power On Self Test):**
+**Hardware Validation (POST):**
 - Reviewed how the system checks the processor, memory, storage, and graphics hardware during startup.
 - Noted that failures at this stage may show error messages or beep codes if the screen is not available.

-**System Configuration (Complementary Metal Oxide Semiconductor Memory):**
+**Complementary Metal Oxide Semiconductor Memory (CMOS) and System Configuration:**
 - Identified how system settings such as boot order and time are stored.
 - Confirmed that a small battery helps preserve these settings when the system is powered off.